GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/share.md

 * *Tags* is a list of comma-separated "tags", that help to search the extension.
 Read the existing tags when [you search for extensions](/gdevelop5/extensions/search) to get some inspiration.
 Reuse existing tags as possible.
 * *Author* is your username.
 An account will have to be registered and a proper username will be needed to be able to add the username.
 Type the username and pick the username from the drop-down menu

-#### 1.2) Ensure your extension follow the best practices
+#### Ensure your extension follow the best practices

 Read the [best practices for extensions](/gdevelop5/extensions/best-practices) here.

-#### 1.3) Export the extension to a .json file
+#### Export the extension to a .json file

 Once you're done, click on "Export Extension" at the bottom, then on "Export to a File".
 Choose a file and enter the same name as your extension, finishing by `.json`.
 For example: `Flash.json`.

-## 2) Submit your extension to the community
+## Submit your extension to the community

 !!! note

-    All extensions submitted on Github must follow the best practices, otherwise you will be asked to follow them before getting a review.
+    All extensions submitted on Github must follow the [best practices](/gdevelop5/extensions/best-practices), otherwise you will be asked to follow them before getting a review.

 To submit an extension to GDevelop you will need need a [GitHub profile](https://github.com/join) to continue.